By Karen Guzman

 When she first learned about a newly created faculty position, focusing on social entrepreneurship, in the Yale School of Management’s entrepreneurship program, she was intrigued but uncertain.
 “I was a public health person,” she says.
 “My background is in the social and environmental determinants of health, so teaching at a business school didn’t sound right to me.”

 So Chahine began talking with people at Yale.
-One of them was Tony Sheldon ’84, a veteran of international economic development and the executive director of Yale SOM’s Program on Social Enterprise, who told her about SOM’s mission-driven, cross-sectoral approach.
+One of them was Tony Sheldon ’84, a veteran of international economic development and the executive director of Yale SOM’s Program on Social Enterprise, Innovation, and Impact, who told her about SOM’s mission-driven, cross-sectoral approach.
 Sten Vermund, dean of the Yale School of Public Health (YSPH), “explained how interdisciplinary the culture is at Yale,” Chahine says, “and how I would be able to work with colleagues, and also with students, from all across the campus.”

 Vermund also promptly invited Chahine to take part in InnovateHealth Yale, a YSPH program focused on solutions to public health and education challenges in underserved communities.